Power, Intelligence and Computing (PIC) Lab

 • Building/community electrification and building to grid

-Recent Openning (for Summer or Fall 2024)
+Recent Openning (for Spring or Fall 2025)

 The research experience at PIC Lab comes with added bonus to enjoy the wonders of Colorado and lots of outdoor activities for four seasons.